-Non-uniform days will be on dates determined by the administration.
+Dress down and Blanchet spirit wear dress days will be on dates determined by the administration.
 On these days, students may wear jeans and non-collared shirts.
 However, all policies with regards to school appropriate attire and modesty will apply, and students are still restricted by the items listed under Unacceptable Dress and Appearance.
 It is the student's responsibility to adhere to the guidelines that will be announced prior to such a day.